 Where’s a good place to build a custom home?

-Building locations depend from state to state — even if you own land, you’ll likely have to consult with local municipalities about building (or reach out to a general contractor who has insight on building permits).
+Building locations depend from state to state — even if you own land, you’ll likely have to consult with local municipalities about building (or contact a general contractor with insight on building permits).

 In the case of subdivisions, there are a couple things to note:

 - Builder exclusivity: Some subdivisions only allow you to use certain builders.

 - Restrictive covenants: You’ll have to play by the subdivision’s rules.
 Often this means no sheds or outbuildings or that your home exterior has to meet certain requirements (i.e. siding colors or incorporating brick for one-fourth of the exterior).

 When is the best time to build a house?